Tornado hits Missouri capital as deadly storms sweep state

 Storms and torrential rains have ravaged the Midwest, from Texas through Oklahoma, Kansas, Nebraska, Iowa, Missouri and Illinois, in the past few days.

-Two barges broke loose and floated down the swollen Arkansas River in Oklahoma, spreading alarm downstream as they threatened to hit a dam.
+Two barges carrying a total of about 3,800 pounds of fertilizer broke loose Thursday and floated down the swollen Arkansas River in Oklahoma, spreading alarm downstream as they hit a dam and sank.
 On Facebook, Webbers Falls, Oklahoma, warned the town's 600 residents: "If the dam breaks, it will be catastrophic!!
 Leave now!!"

-Authorities located the barges Thursday morning, still lashed together and stuck on rocks in the swollen river.
-Still, the Interstate 40 bridge and another span were closed as a precaution.
+The barges had been floating out of control, on and off again, since Wednesday night near the town of 600, which was under a mandatory evacuation order due to flooding concerns.
+Aerial footage from the Oklahoma City television station KFOR showed the moment of impact shortly before noon Thursday.

+The Interstate 40 bridge and another span over the river were closed as a precaution.
+Over Memorial Day weekend in 2002, a barge struck the Interstate 40 bridge pier at Webbers Falls, causing part of the bridge to collapse into the Arkansas River.
+Fourteen people died after their vehicles plunged into the water.

 Missouri's three tornado fatalities bring to seven the number of deaths from storms this week.